‘You will surely suffer from diabetes soon if you eat so much sugar!’

 Natural home remedies for Diabetes

-Partaking in Ayurvedic treatments is the definitely the major way to control diabetes.
+Partaking in Ayurvedic treatments is definitely the major way to control diabetes.
 However, sometimes tiny precautions taken in our daily lives too can make a huge difference.

 - Simmer 1 litre of water for 20 minutes on a low flame.
 Add 3 teaspoons of cinnamon powder and strain the mixture.
 Drink this mixture every day.

 - Crush the shell and seeds of bitter gourds and extract the juice out of it.
-Best to drink it every morning on empty stomach.
+Best to drink it every morning on an empty stomach.

 - Soak 4 tablespoons of fenugreek seeds in 250 ml of water overnight.
 In the morning crush them and strain the mixture.
 Regularly drink it for 2 months.

 We suggest you take a few minutes out of your day and follow the above mention simple home remedies to keep the glucose levels in the limit.